melsman/melsman.github.io/cv.md

 I have taught the following courses:

 * Introduction to Scripting, Databases, and System Architecture.
 The IT University of Copenhagen.
 One fourth of course.
 Course Responsible.
 Spring 2008.

 * Introduction to Scripting, Databases, and System Architecture.
 The IT University of Copenhagen.
 One third of course.
 Course Responsible.
 Fall 2007.

 * Introduction to Scripting, Databases, and System Architecture.
 The IT University of Copenhagen.
 Half course.
 Course Responsible.
 Spring 2007.

 * Advanced Topics in Language-based Security.
 The IT University of Copenhagen.
 Full Ph.D. course.
 Course Responsible.
 Spring 2005.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 Full course.
 Spring 2005.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 One half of the course.
 Fall 2004.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 One half of the course.
 Spring 2004.

 * Advanced Language Implementation and Language Based Security.
 The IT University of Copenhagen.
 One third of the course.
 Fall 2003.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 Fall 2003.

 * Data Processing.
 Seven lectures on Web programming with PHP and MySQL.
 Royal Veterinary and Agricultural University of Denmark.
 Spring 2003.

 * Data Processing.
 Seven lectures on Web programming with PHP and MySQL.
 Royal Veterinary and Agricultural University of Denmark.
 Spring 2002.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 Spring 2002.

 * Web Publishing with Databases.
 Royal Veterinary and Agricultural University of Denmark.
 Summer 2001.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 Fall 2000.

 * Web Publishing with Databases.
 The IT University of Copenhagen.
 Spring 2000.

 * Type-based Optimisation Techniques.
 Department of Computer Science, University of Copenhagen.
 Spring 1998.

 * Aspects of Modules languages.
 Department of Computer Science, University of Copenhagen.
 Fall 1996.

 I have supervised eight M.Sc. thesis students and about a dozen smaller projects at the IT University of Copenhagen.
-The projects have covered developing, documenting, and testing Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, and Standard ML.
+The projects have covered development, documentation, and testing of Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, and Standard ML.
 One of the Master's thesis projects has resulted in a startup company Neducate, specializing on community Web sites for